BAMresearch/ctsimu-artist-module/README.md

 Note: the aRTist package file (`.artp`) should not be part of the git repository.
 Instead, it can be uploaded to Github as a file attachment to a new release.

 ## Version History

+### 1.2.1
++ Bug fix: projection counter error for more than one ideal flat field.

 ### 1.2.0
 + General support for file format version 1.0, 1.1 and 1.2